rpl23/ETF_Analysis_Trading/etf-analysis-report.md

 ## ABSTRACT

 This research presents a systematic investigation into ETF price prediction and trading strategy implementation using machine learning techniques.
 By employing a dual-model Random Forest approach combined with comprehensive risk management frameworks, I develop a robust methodology for capturing market opportunities while maintaining strict risk controls.
-Our analysis encompasses eight major ETFs including SPY, QQQ, IWM, TLT, GLD, XLF, XLK, and XLE, providing insights into cross-asset relationships and sector-specific behavior patterns.
-Through rigorous model validation and performance analysis, this study demonstrates the superior predictive capacity of our dual-model approach, achieving accuracy rates of 68.2% for SPY, 72.1% for GLD, and 69.3% for XLF, while quantifying distinct volatility characteristics across different asset classes.
+My analysis encompasses eight major ETFs including SPY, QQQ, IWM, TLT, GLD, XLF, XLK, and XLE, providing insights into cross-asset relationships and sector-specific behavior patterns.
+Through rigorous model validation and performance analysis, this study demonstrates the superior predictive capacity of the dual-model approach, achieving accuracy rates of 68.2% for SPY, 72.1% for GLD, and 69.3% for XLF, while quantifying distinct volatility characteristics across different asset classes.

 ## INTRODUCTION